 Like many of my peers in southwestern Pennsylvania, I grew up hunting and shooting guns.
 I would enjoy tinkering and modifying anything I owned as a kid, whether it was making my own toys or modifying my own hockey equipment.
 The hands on, creative side was there from the beginning.

-Several years ago I was working midnight shift in a coal mine (it was as fun as it sounds), and I was thinking about various forms of gear loadout and ammo carriage for various long guns of mine (anything to let my brain wander and help keep me awake in the wee hours of the morning).
+In the summer of 2011 I was working midnight shift in a coal mine (it was as fun as it sounds), and I was thinking about various forms of gear loadout and ammo carriage for various long guns of mine (anything to let my brain wander and help keep me awake in the wee hours of the morning).
 The AR15 loadout was simple enough to accomplish, however there was not a decent solution for carrying more ammunition for a shotgun- whether it be for military or law enforcement role, or simply as a civilian attending a defensive shotgun class.
 I had recently seen the Velcro/elastic options for shell carriers only a couple months before this, but didn’t love the idea.
 In the mine we dealt with industrial strength Velcro all the time (gloves, leg bands, vests, etc).
 I experienced first hand how quickly Velcro could fail, especially as it becomes dirty.
 I thought there needed to be a mechanical solution for a detachable shell carrier, and the concept for the Quick-Detach Carrier was born.

 Fast forward to today and the Q-DC has become one of the highest regarded side saddles on the market.
 The continual improvement has spanned beyond the initial idea resulting in a line of innovative, high quality shotgun accessories.

 What does the Q-DC offer that Velcro carriers don’t?